seb1080/webOneBiteAtaTime/basics/data_structure/data_structure.md

 # Data structures

-In computer science a data structure is a data organization and storage format that enables efficient access and modification.
+In computer science a data structure is a data organization and storage format that enables efficient access and modification of the data.

 Developer are interested in time and space complexity associated with the fourth fundamental operations: `Access`, `Insertion`, `Deletion` And `search`.

-A data structure is a way of organizing and storing data in a computer computer so that it can be access and use efficiently.
+A data structure is a way of organizing and storing data in a computer so that it can be access and use efficiently.
 It's the defined relationship between the data and the operation that can be performed on the data.

 **Reference**

 - [Data Structure](https://www.geeksforgeeks.org/data-structures/)
 - [Data structure in Javascript](https://www.geeksforgeeks.org/courses/data-structures-and-algorithms-in-javascript?utm_source=geeksforgeeks&utm_medium=article_bottom_text_dsa&utm_campaign=courses)

-## Why data a structure
+## Why data as structure

 - **Efficient data management**: They enable efficient storage and retrieval of data, Reducing processing time and improving performance.